Burnett01/sys-api/README.md

 ## How to install:

-Just use `npm install sys-api` and use the content of the demo-file.
+Just use `npm install @burnett01/sys-api` and use the content of the demo-file.

 #### Support

-If you experience any problems try using `npm install sys-api --no-bin-links`
+If you experience any problems try using `npm install @burnett01/sys-api --no-bin-links`

 ---